 Federal trademark registration is not required to establish rights in a trademark name.
 Common law rights arise from actual use of a mark.
 Generally, the first to either use a mark in commerce or file an intent to use application with the Patent and Trademark Office has the ultimate right to use and registration.

 A common law search involves searching records other than the federal register and pending application records.
 It may involve checking phone directories, yellow pages, industrial directories, state trademark registers, among others, in an effort to determine if a particular mark is used by others when they have not filed for a federal trademark registration.
 A common law search is not necessary but some find it beneficial.
-Telephone numbers for search firms that perform these searches for a fee can be found in the yellow pages of local phone directories and through an Internet search.
+Telephone numbers for search firms that perform these searches for a fee can be found in the yellow pages of local phone directories and through an internet search.